 The French Ministry of Foreign and European Affairs allocates a large number of grants to international students.

 Use Campus France Grants Search Engine to learn about grants and scholarships fitting your nationality and background.

 We referenced a number of local scholarships and loans allocated by country.

-Most banks will provide loans for study at HEC Paris to French nationals or residents with pre-established banking credentials at very low interest rate (below 1% in 2014).
+Most banks will provide loans for study at HEC Paris to French nationals or residents with pre-established banking credentials at very low interest rate (around 1% in 2016).
 We have excellent relationships with local branches of national banks (see contact list).